Cats, Existentialism, Literature

 1976-cadillac-fleetwood-talisman

 If a wise man were called upon to demarcate the epoch when the automobiles were most magnificent, he would, without hesitation, name the Golden Age between the decession of Johnson and the inauguration of Carter.
 The cars were colossal and solid, forged from the purest sheet metal.
 Powered by the blast furnaces of the gods — the grandest V-8 engines — they had no peers in strength.
-In homage to Euclid, all the great four-doored ones exemplified rectangularity: the Cadillac Fleetwood and Sedan DeVille, the Lincoln Continental Town Car, the Pontiac Bonneville and Catalina, the Buick Electra and Chrysler New Yorker.
+In homage to Euclid, all the great four-doored ones exemplified rectangularity: the Cadillac Fleetwood and Sedan DeVille, the Lincoln Continental Town Car, the Pontiac Bonneville and Catalina, the Buick Electra and Chrysler New Yorker and 1973 Imperial.
 And, of course, the Caddillac Talisman.
 These glorious bricks blessed the concrete seas with their majestic bearing.
 And by 1980, darkness fell.
 The Great Ones were desecrated (“downsized” was the coarse euphemism) with puny bodies and feeble engines.
 What is there for a man to do but cover his eyes and weep as he beholds the degradation of what was once mighty and proud?

 15